retooth2/xenharmlib/doc/prim_interval_fan.rst

    UpDownNoteIntervalFan([M3, m3], 12-EDO)
    False

-Equality/Identity also translates to python's builtin set type.
-If two interval fans are considered equal, combining them in a python set will result in an one-element set:
+Equality/Identity also translates to Python's built-in set type.
+If two interval fans are considered equal, combining them in a Python set will result in a one-element set:

 .. testcode::